 If you have a project or referral, please shoot me an email or grab some time on my calendar.

 Elixir Demo Reel

 Anyone considering hiring me will ask about my past Elixir projects.
 These span a mix of private contracts, personal projects, and non-personal branded blog posts.
-The following is an attempt to document and showcase some of my recent projects to spark consulting-related conversations.
-I’ve redacted some company names to keep the lawyers happy.
+The following documents showcase some of my recent projects to spark consulting-related conversations.

 In recent years I’ve contributed to many Elixir-based consulting projects, including: